Superseun99/PrimeNumbers/README.md

 # Prime Numbers
 This console application displays the prime numbers from 0 to 1000 and then the game begins 🤩

-## Technologies and Concepts Learnt
+## Technologies Used and Concepts Learnt
 - Loops
 - Thread.Sleep()
 - Executing actions based on user input